 Check Out the Rest of the Golf Cart

-After you’ve gotten the battery into prime shape, here are six other areas to which you should pay attention to keep your golf cart ready to roll.
+After you’ve gotten the battery into prime shape, here are six other areas to pay attention to so your golf cart will be ready to roll.

-- Listen for the buzzer.
-If your back-up buzzer doesn’t work, you could be in trouble.
-This signal lets people know that you are backing up.
+- Listen for the buzzer: If your back-up buzzer doesn’t work, you could be in trouble.
+This signal lets people know that you’re backing up.
 If it isn’t working, get it fixed immediately.
 Silence can be a serious safety issue on a crowded course.

-- Invest in professional service.
-It is a good idea to have your golf cart professionally serviced once a year.
-This checkup should include cleaning the batteries, checking for oil leaks, and examining the power cables.
+- Invest in professional service: It’s a good idea to have your golf cart professionally serviced once a year.
+This checkup should include cleaning the batteries, checking for oil leaks and examining the power cables.

 What About a Gas-Powered Golf Cart?